vickyngo-code/Domain-Adaptation-of-MAD-GAN-and-LUCID-for-Cyberattack-Detection/README.md

 | | keras v2.1.2| keras v2.11.0 |
 | | bleach v1.5.0| bleach v5.0.1 |

-LUCID is easier to set up, so as long as you install the latest version of Tensorflow, Pyshark, and Tshark, then the model should run just fine.
+LUCID is easy to set up.
+As long as you install the latest version of Tensorflow, Pyshark, and Tshark, then the model should run just fine.
 I left the other dependencies in for the sake of completeness.<br />

 The dependencies needed for MAD-GAN were rather complicated.
 During training, I set up an environment with exact dependencies as shown in the table above.
 These requirements can't be satisfied however when using the model on a Raspberry Pi 4 (possibly because they are unsupported by the OS?), which is why I used a different environment and modified the anomaly detection script (AD.py) so it will work on the newer depedencies.
 I can't guarantee that the training script will work as that is not tested yet.<br />